gsbdarc/rcpedia/docs/_user_guide/best_practices_python_env.md

 ```
 where `<my_script.py>` is your Python script.

-The Python executabled will be specific to your environment.
+The Python executable will be specific to your environment.
 You can troubleshoot this with the `which` command:

 ```title="Terminal Command"
 which python